Constrained Nonnegative Matrix Factorization for Blind Hyperspectral Unmixing incorporating Endmember Independence: Average Kurtosis Regularizer

 Central moments are often utilized in signal processing in order to characterize the spread of the probability density function (pdf) of a signal \cite{10.5555/983149}.
 A normalized version of the fourth central moment, given by (\ref{kurtosis}), is called the kurtosis of a signal.
 Here $y$ denotes the signal, $\overline{y}$ denotes the mean of the signal, and $\mathbb{E}$ is the expectation operator.
 Intuitively, kurtosis provides a measure of the ``peaky''ness of the shape of the pdf of a signal.
 Excess kurtosis is a measure which compares the kurtosis of a given pdf with the kurtosis of a Gaussian distribution.
 Since the kurtosis of a Gaussian distribution equals 3, the excess kurtosis can be defined as in (\ref{excesskurt}).

 Based on the value of excess kurtosis, distributions are categorized under three main types. \textit{Mesokurtic} distribution is close to a Gaussian distribution; has an excess kurtosis closer to zero. \textit{Leptokurtic} (also known as super-Gaussian) distribution has a higher and sharper central peak; tails are longer and flatter; has positive excess kurtosis. \textit{Platykurtic} (also known as sub-Gaussian) distribution has a lower and broader central peak; tails are shorter and thinner; has negative excess kurtosis.
-Fig.\ref{distributions} illustrates these three types of distributions graphically.

 Central Limit Theorem (CLT) ensures that a mixture of signals is approximately Gaussian irrespective of the distributions of the underlying source signals.
 Even though the converse of CLT is not assured, \textit{i.e.} it is not certain that any Gaussian signal is a mixture of non-Gaussian signals, in practical scenarios, Gaussian signals do consist of a mixture of non-Gaussian signals \cite{10.5555/983149}.
-Thus, to extract the underlying source signals from a signal mixture, it is common practice in BSS to define a measure of non-Gaussianity and implement an algorithm which maximizes the defined measure.
+Thus, to extract the underlying source signals from a signal mixture, it is common practice in BSS to define a measure of non-Gaussianity and implement an algorithm which maximizes the defined measure as Fig. \ref{gra_abstract} illustrates.
 Subsequently, excess kurtosis seems to be a suitable candidate for this purpose as it is a measure of non-Gaussianity.
 If the excess kurtosis value of a signal is close to zero, it tempts to be Gaussian and if the excess kurtosis value of a signal is away from zero, it tempts to be non-Gaussian (super- or sub-Gaussian).
 Since there are two types of non-Gaussian distributions, it is common practice in most BSS methods to assume that source signals are of only one type.
 In this work, we assume the constituent spectra of an HSI to have super-Gaussian distributions.
 Hence, from a given HSI data matrix $\mathbf{X}$, we aim to extract an endmember matrix $\mathbf{A}$, whose column-wise average kurtosis is maximized, utilizing an NMF framework.
 Thus, we introduce a novel constrained NMF algorithm which incorporates the maximization of the average kurtosis of endmembers.